Autumn Budget 2025

 The need to balance the budget by 2029 is a key reason many expect tax rises this Autumn.
 Some, such as the Institute for Fiscal Studies (IFS), have advised the Chancellor to tweak the rules to avoid the need for frequent changes to taxes and spending in response to small changes in the OBR forecasts.

 This varies.
 Usually, tax measures won’t take effect until either the date of royal assent or the beginning of the next fiscal year (1 April for corporation tax and 6 April for income tax).
-Where changes are introduced to close a tax avoidance loophole, these can take effect immediately, however.
+Where changes are introduced to close a tax avoidance loophole, these can take effect immediately, or even retrospectively although this is uncommon.

 It’s also worth noting that confirmed tax or legislation changes may begin impacting individuals or businesses before coming into full effect.
 For example, rises to NICs impacted businesses before being introduced on 6 April 2025, due to many organisations operationally planning the year before.

-The upcoming Budget is expected to include £10bn- £20bn in additional tax rises, alongside an expected continued freeze on income tax thresholds.
-Meanwhile, tariffs introduced by US President Trump have added to global economic uncertainty, driving up UK borrowing costs.
+The upcoming Budget is expected to include £10bn- £20bn in additional tax rises, with a continued freeze on income tax thresholds predicted.

 Subscribe